What is a busy bag that will help my toddler develop a strong sense of smell?

 I used salt and pepper shakers for my containers because they have holes in the top, which is perfect for smelling.
 However, you could use any container with holes in the top or with an easily removable lid.
 Look around your house and see what you have.
 You probably already have something that will work great.

 First, get your 6 cotton balls and add your smells to them.
 You only need 3 smells and you will put each smell on 2 cotton balls so that each smell has a match.
-I used lemon, peppermint, and serenity (which mostly smells like lavender) essential oils to scent my cotton balls.
-I suggest using 3-5 drops of essential oils* per cotton ball.
+I used lemon, peppermint, and lavender essential oils to scent my cotton balls.
+I suggest using 3-5 drops of essential oils per cotton ball.

 Essential oils work great to scent the cotton balls because they won’t color the cotton balls and give a visual clue.
 You don’t have to use essential oils though.
 You could use spices like cinnamon, curry, rosemary, etc. You could also use cooking extracts like vanilla extract, almond extract, maple extract, etc. You could even dip your cotton balls in melted candle (scented) or Scentsy wax.
 Just use whatever you have lying around and remember to make sure all three smells are different.